Insurance Agencies & Brokerages

 Two weeks go by.
 Client calls again, now angry: “My claim has been open for three weeks and the adjuster still hasn’t inspected the damage.
 This is ridiculous.”

-The broker has no leverage.
+The broker has little real power here.
 They can’t force the carrier to move faster.
 They can escalate to a claims supervisor, but they don’t know who that is or how to reach them.

 Eventually, the claim gets processed.
 But the client is furious at the broker for not fighting harder on their behalf.